ASSURING ACADEMIC STANDARDS OF AWARDS (TAUGHT PROGRAMMES)

 The Academic Office reviews the changes to ensure that they are in line with University policies and practices.
 The Office reports revisions to the next meeting of ASQEC for information.
-Certain revisions (such as changes of course title, location, or mode of attendance) require consideration by APAG before final approval.
+Certain revisions (eg changes of course title, location, or mode of attendance) require consideration by APAG before final approval.
 Proposed departures from University regulations are considered by ASQEC.

 All programmes are re-approved through the revalidation process in accordance with a five-year cycle.
 Generally groupings of courses and Honours subject strands within revalidation units are considered together, although certain courses may be considered individually, particularly if professional, statutory or regulatory bodies are involved.
 The process is similar to evaluation and is concerned with the re-affirmation of standards for the awards and courses/subjects within the unit and their continuing currency and relevance to the University’s purpose.
 Revalidation panels meet with students to obtain their views directly and a student representative is a member of the panel.

 The University aims to organise joint revalidations with the relevant PSRB, wherever possible.
 Where separate accreditation visits take place, reports on outcomes are received by the Academic Standards and Quality Enhancement Committee (ASQEC).